konung/wikiquote-api/README.md

 ## Installation
 You can install it simply by running in the terminal the following command :

 `gem install wikiquote-api`

-Or you can also add it to you gemfile :
+You can also add it to your gemfile :

 `gem 'wikiquote-api'`

 ## Usage